Thermal and chemical properties of the eROSITA bubbles from Suzaku observations

 { {\bf Spectral Analysis}}\\

-We performed all the spectral fitting with Xspec version 12.11.1\footnote{https://heasarc.gsfc.nasa.gov/xanadu/xspec/}.
+We performed all the spectral fitting with Xspec version 12.11.1 \cite{Arnaud:1996}.
 We modeled all the thermal plasma components in collisional ionization equilibrium (CIE) with the APEC (version 3.0.9) model and used solar relative metal abundances \cite{Anders:1989}.
 For absorption by the Galactic disk, we used the {\it phabs} model in XSPEC.

 \suzaku provides an opportunity to resolve the different components of the SDXB due to its low and stable detector background even at low energies ($\rm 0.3-1.0~keV$).
-The SDXB spectrum is usually described by a three-component model consisting of: 1) a foreground component of LB and SWCX, modeled as an unabsorbed thermal plasma emission in CIE, 2) a background component of CXB modeled with an absorbed power-law, and 3) the MW halo emission, modeled as an equilibrium thermal plasma absorbed by the cold gas in the Galactic disk (the halo emission toward the Galactic center is dominated by the bubbles; \cite{Predehl:2020}).
+The SDXB spectrum is usually described by a three-component model consisting of: 1) a foreground component of LB and SWCX, modeled as an unabsorbed thermal plasma emission in CIE, 2) a background component of CXB (made of unresolved point sources) modeled with an absorbed power-law, and 3) the MW halo emission, modeled as an equilibrium thermal plasma absorbed by the cold gas in the Galactic disk (the halo emission toward the Galactic center is dominated by the bubbles; \cite{Predehl:2020}).
 Recently we found that in few observations an additional absorbed thermal component and/or enhanced Ne abundance is required to explain the excess emission near $\rm 0.7-0.9~keV$ in the \suzaku \cite{Gupta:2021} and \xmm \cite{Das:2019b} SDXB spectra.

 We started with fitting the \suzaku SDXB spectra with a three-component model.
 The temperature of the foreground component was frozen at $\rm kT=0.1~keV$ (e.g., \cite{ McCammon:2002, Gupta:2009, Henley:2013, Liu:2017}), but we allowed the normalization to vary.
-We modeled the Galactic bubbles (or the extended CGM) emission as single temperature collisionally ionized plasma characterized by temperature (kT) and emission measure (EM), and with fixed metallicity \footnote{The X-ray emission data does not contain any line or edge of hydrogen.
+We modeled the Galactic bubbles (or the extended CGM) emission as single temperature collisionally ionized plasma characterized by temperature (kT) and emission measure (EM), and with fixed metallicity.
+The X-ray emission data does not contain any line or edge of hydrogen.
 Thus we cannot obtain absolute metal abundances from X-ray emission data alone.
-Instead, the X-ray observations provide constraints on relative metal abundances, for example N/O, C/O, Ne/O.}.
-We fixed the total metallicity to 1 (in solar units) for both the thermal components as the total metallicity and normalizations (or EM) are degenerate in the APEC model.
+Instead, the X-ray observations provide constraints on relative metal abundances, for example N/O, C/O, Ne/O. We fixed the total metallicity to 1 (in solar units) for both the thermal components as the total metallicity and normalizations (or EM) are degenerate in the APEC model.
 We allowed the power-law photon index and the normalization to vary in the spectral fits.